 Silicone molds for clay are a great way to create detailed designs using polymer clay.
 After working and conditioning your clay, you can fill the silicone mold with it, ensuring you get the material into every crevice.
 Typically, you will want to add extra clay to ensure you fill the entire mold.
 Once you are sure every space has clay, you can remove the excess from the back of the mold using a blade.

 One fun benefit of silicone clay molds is you can bake the clay right in the mold for an easy and beautiful design!
 To remove the clay from the mold, you will want to set the form aside for a few minutes, allowing the material to slightly firm up.

 You can then gently flex the clay mold to remove the design.
 After unmolding your design, you can leave it as it is or add it to a larger project.
 Regardless of what you decide, whenever you are finished with your mold, you can bake your piece as you would any project involving polymer clay!

 Silicone molds for polymer clay continue to grow in popularity because of their many advantages and unique attributes.
 While each silicone mold offers various special features, some of the most popular benefits of these products include:

-- Ideal for mixed media: If you are working on a mixed media project, you can use silicone molds with polymer clay, resin and more to create a detailed and eye-catching piece.
+- If you are working on a mixed media project, you can use silicone molds with polymer clay, resin and more to create a detailed and eye-catching piece.